dataluscorp/browser/docs/code-quality/static-analysis/writing-new/index.rst

-Writing New Firefox-Specific Static Analysis Checks
+Writing New Datalus-Specific Static Analysis Checks
 ===================================================

 This section is intended to help Mozilla engineers either casually play with writing a static analysis check